-At your appointment our experienced doctor will examine your legs and perform an ultrasound scan of your veins.
+At your appointment our experienced qualified doctor will examine your legs and perform an ultrasound scan of your veins.
 The doctor will advise and provide guidance as to the best treatment for your leg veins.
 Dr Lorraine Smith is a member of the Australasian College of Phlebology (ACP), a qualified sclerotherapist and is certified in ultrasound in Phlebology by the ACP.
 Dr Lorraine holds the highly regarded Diploma of Phlebology

 In addition Dr Lorraine Smith is credentialed in advanced vein procedures by the NZ Society of Procedural Phlebology and holds the certificate of Interventional Phlebology from the Australasian College Aesthetic Medicine.